mirkolantieri/mrnet/README.md

 <br>

-## 2.1 The 25 Most Difficult Cases <a name="difficult_cases"></a>
+## 2.1 The 25 Most Complex Cases <a name="complex_cases"></a>
-Top radiologist from *Istituto Ortopedico Galeazzi di Milano* are chosen as interpreters for the MRI diagnoses: their task was to evaluate a total number 420 cases from a score on-going from 1 (least complex) to 5 (most complex) points, where they would indicate the complexity of the case under evaluation. <br>
+Top radiologist from *Istituto Ortopedico Galeazzi di Milano* are chosen as interpreters for the MRI diagnoses: their task was to evaluate a total number of 420 cases from with a score on-going from 1 (least complex) to 5 (most complex) points, indicating the complexity of the case under evaluation. <br>
 This task was accomplished utilizing an online questionnaire and the obtained results was stored using a `.csv` file.
-<br> Afterwards we calculated by mean and sorted the 25 most
+<br> Afterwards the 25 most complex cases are sorted by applying the mean rate for each record .
-complex cases.

 <br>